FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-10-implement-endlessscroll-angular-ngrx-aspnetcore.md

 }
 ```

 The service provides only one method `getAllItems` which can be called with an `ItemFilter` as parameter.
 If it was the `turnFilterIntoUrl` composes the filter keys and values into a valid url string.
 So `skip` and `take` are part of the url so that we can call the backend with the `[FromQuery]` parameter in C# as seen above in the backend.
-The `url` just points to the backend directly.
+The `url` points to the backend directly.

 ### Adding Ngrx